hashicorp/vault/website/source/docs/configuration/storage/zookeeper.html.md

 ### zNode connection over TLS.

 This example instructs Vault to connect to Zookeeper using the provided TLS configuration.
-The host verification will happen with the presented certificate using the servers IP.
+The host verification will happen with the presented certificate using the servers IP because 'tls_verify_ip' is set to true.

 ```hcl
 storage "zookeeper" {